clelidm/SpinModels/GenerateData/README.md

 The program can use:
  - pre-defined spin models (i.e., the independent model, and the fully connected pairwise model);
- - randomly generated spin models (see section below);
+ - randomly generated spin models (see description below);
  - or, chosen spin models specified by the user through an input file (section to be added).

 The program then exactly calculate the cumulative (multi-dimensional) distribution for the chosen spin model, and randomly samples a dataset from it.